parrt/msds501/labs/hello.md

 %quickref -> Quick reference.
 help      -> Python's own help system. object?   -> Details about 'object', use 'object??' for extra details.
+$
 ```

+The `$` sign above is just the prompt that indicates the terminal is waiting for you to type something.
+After command executes, you will see the `$` prompt again.

 You should see that it is using the **Anaconda** version.
 If not, that means you are using the default Python on your system.
 To figure out where the Python program executable is using the command line, try this: